embl-cba/imagej-courses/schedules/2018_May_7-9_EMBL-internal_Schedule.md

 ### Further information

-Don't worry, there will be coffee breaks, one in the morning and one in the afternoon, even though they are not explicitely scheduled :-)
+Don't worry, there will be coffee breaks, one in the morning and one in the afternoon, even though they are not explicitly scheduled :-)